longyangyi/BAVPM/README.md

 ## How to execute BAVPM ?
 - see :movie_camera: in: https://www.youtube.com/watch?v=XE13QGR1czE&feature=youtu.be;
-- read our journal :scroll: untitled: BAVPM: Practical Autonomous Vehicle Platoon Management Supported by Blockchain Technique.
+- read our journal: BAVPM: Practical Autonomous Vehicle Platoon Management Supported by Blockchain Technique.

 ## Contact
 For any question please contact : james.ying@ntu.edu.sg